Mozambique May 21, May 22, May 26-28, 2023.

 The domestic terminal in Maputo is clean, efficient and modern, and is connected to the international terminal.
 Wi-Fi is available.

 Rail.
 There are three train lines: one in the far north, traveling from Nampula to Cuamba (near the Malawi border); another running from Maputo to Chicualacuala at the border with Zimbabwe; and the last one connecting Maputo with Pretoria.
-This makes Maputo an important stop in the Tanzania-South Africa train conection.
+This makes Maputo an important stop in the Tanzania-South Africa train connection.
 See Get in above for more details.

 Mine clearance from the old coastal railway running the length of the country has been finished in many areas, but with the costs involved and the level of corruption in the country, it will be decades before any rail service with reasonable coverage arrives.